splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

 2. Initialize the OpenTelemetry tracer
 =================================================

-In your applicatio code, initialize the OpenTelemetry library and tracer like in the following examples:
+In your application code, initialize the OpenTelemetry library and tracer like in the following examples:

 .. tabs::

    .. tab:: Erlang

-      Include the OpenTelemetry tracer in your applicatio code.
+      Include the OpenTelemetry tracer in your application code.

       .. code-block:: erlang